In U.S. prisons, tablets open window to the outside world

 But because many states sign exclusive contracts with one company, tablet providers can freely set prices.

-“These vendors have specialized in making money off of people in prison and their families,” said Hsu.
+“These vendors have specialised in making money off of people in prison and their families,” said Hsu.
 “They have a literally captive consumer base.”

 She said New York’s contract with JPay, which will provide tablets for some 50,000 prisoners, does not allow prisoners to send free or confidential emails to attorneys.
 JPay confirmed that was correct.